Dont'a Hightower: 2019

 In Week 5 against the Washington Redskins, Hightower recorded a team-high eight tackles and sacked Colt McCoy 1.5 times in the 33–7 win.
 In Week 8 against the Cleveland Browns, Hightower recovered a fumble lost by running back Nick Chubb and returned it for a touchdown in the 27–13 win.
 This was his first touchdown since Week 1 of the 2012 season.
 In the 2019 season, Hightower appeared in and started 15 games.
 He recorded 5.5 sacks, 71 total tackles, four passes defensed, and one fumble recovery for a touchdown.

 2020

 On August 2, 2020, Hightower announced his intention to opt out of the 2020 season, due to concerns over the ongoing COVID-19 pandemic.

 2021

 In 2021, Hightower returned to the Patriots and played in 15 of the 17 regular season games and their Wild Card Round game against Buffalo.
 He finished with 64 total tackles, 1.5 sacks, and one pass defensed on the year.
 His contract expired on March 16, 2022.

+Retirement

+After not playing the entire 2022 season, Hightower announced his retirement on March 21, 2023.